Phlebotomy Career Benefits

 From job security to personal satisfaction, the phlebotomy career field offers a variety of benefits.
 If you’re considering a phlebotomy training program, here are a few of the benefits you can look forward to.

 Like many jobs in the allied health field, phlebotomy career opportunities are expected to grow at a very fast rate, creating a high level of job security for those with the proper phlebotomy training and certification.
 In fact, the U.S. Bureau of Labor Statistics projects a 27 percent growth rate from 2012 to 2022, a rate that is faster than that for almost all other career opportunities.

 A phlebotomy career can also provide a high degree of satisfaction, as each day you’ll go home knowing that you played a vital role in the health and well-being of your patients.
 Depending on where you work, you may see dozens of patients each day, some of whom will come back regularly to see you for blood work.

 Phlebotomy training programs are typically much shorter than those for other allied health professions, making it possible for you to begin your career relatively quickly, especially if you attend school on a full-time basis.
 It also opens up doors to other, more advanced career options, which you can train for as you’re working in the field.

-At Jolie, we prepare students for a career in this growing field through an intensive phlebotomy training program.
+At Jolie Academy, we prepare students for a career in this growing field through an intensive phlebotomy training program.
 Through this program, students develop a working knowledge of blood collection techniques through a combination of classroom instruction and hands-on practice.